SleipnirGroup/Choreo/docs/usage/editing-paths.md

 ![empty waypoint](../media/empty_waypoint.png)

-The Empty Waypoint allows you to apply a constraint somewhere along a segment without putting a position or heading constraint at that waypoint. (similar to constraints).
+Empty Waypoint allows you to apply a constraint somewhere along a segment without putting a position or heading constraint at that waypoint. (similar to constraints).

 ## Initial Guess Point